BrandonXLF/email-auth/README.md

 1. Upload this folder to your plugin directory (`wp-content/plugins`)
 2. Activate the plugin through the "Plugins" menu in WordPress
+3. Visit "Settings" > "Email Auth" to configure the plugin

 ## Developing